Bertinus/IRM-games/README.md

-# On Best-Response Dynamics in Invariant Risk Minimization GamesProject Report
+# On Best-Response Dynamics in Invariant Risk Minimization Games
-Paul Bertin, Clément Jumel
+## Paul Bertin, Clément Jumel

 Forked from the IRM-games repository: